SteveVanOpstal/uberall_api/doc/DataPointsApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = DataPointsApi();
+final api = Openapi().getDataPointsApi();
-final max = 789; // int | Used for pagination.
-Maximum number of results per page final page = 789; // int | The page number for pagination final labels = labels_example; // String | Filter by location labels
-final countries = countries_example; // String | The countries you want data points for.
-ISO 3166-1 alpha-2 codes
+final int max = 789; // int | Used for pagination.
+Maximum number of results per page final int page = 789; // int | The page number for pagination final String labels = labels_example; // String | Filter by location labels final String countries = countries_example; // String | The countries you want data points for.
+ISO 3166-1 alpha-2 codes final BuiltList<String> businessIds = ; // BuiltList<String> | Ids of businesses you want data points for
-final businessIds = []; // List<String> | Ids of businesses you want data points for
+final BuiltList<String> locationIds = ; // BuiltList<String> | The ids of the locations you want data points for
-final locationIds = []; // List<String> | The ids of the locations you want data points for final zip = zip_example; // String | Only return inbox items for locations where zip starts with given parameter final dataPointTypes = [PHOTO, REVIEW, CHECKIN]; // String | Types of datapoints you want inbox items for. final directoryTypes = []; // List<String> | Directories you want inbox items for final ratings = []; // List<String> | Only return inbox items with a rating included in ratings final read = true; // bool | Only show read/not read elements final replied = true; // bool | Only show elements you have/you have not replied to final text = true; // bool | Only return data points with text or without final query = query_example; // String | Filter by name final minActionDate = 1514764800000; // String | The min date of the DataPoint as unix timestamp in milliseconds final maxActionDate = 1514764800000; // String | The max date of the DataPoint as unix timestamp in milliseconds final minThreadActionDate = 1514764800000; // String | The min date of the last interaction with a DataPoint as unix timestamp in milliseconds final maxThreadActionDate = 1514764800000; // String | The max date of the last interaction with a DataPoint as unix timestamp in milliseconds final fieldMask = fieldMask_example; // String | The fields you want to include in the response
+final String zip = zip_example; // String | Only return inbox items for locations where zip starts with given parameter final String dataPointTypes = [PHOTO, REVIEW, CHECKIN]; // String | Types of datapoints you want inbox items for. final BuiltList<String> directoryTypes = ; // BuiltList<String> | Directories you want inbox items for final BuiltList<String> ratings = ; // BuiltList<String> | Only return inbox items with a rating included in ratings final bool read = true; // bool | Only show read/not read elements final bool replied = true; // bool | Only show elements you have/you have not replied to final bool text = true; // bool | Only return data points with text or without final String query = query_example; // String | Filter by name final String minActionDate = 1514764800000; // String | The min date of the DataPoint as unix timestamp in milliseconds final String maxActionDate = 1514764800000; // String | The max date of the DataPoint as unix timestamp in milliseconds final String minThreadActionDate = 1514764800000; // String | The min date of the last interaction with a DataPoint as unix timestamp in milliseconds final String maxThreadActionDate = 1514764800000; // String | The max date of the last interaction with a DataPoint as unix timestamp in milliseconds final String fieldMask = fieldMask_example; // String | The fields you want to include in the response

 try {
-    final result = api_instance.getDataPoints(max, page, labels, countries, businessIds, locationIds, zip, dataPointTypes, directoryTypes, ratings, read, replied, text, query, minActionDate, maxActionDate, minThreadActionDate, maxThreadActionDate, fieldMask);
+    final response = api.getDataPoints(max, page, labels, countries, businessIds, locationIds, zip, dataPointTypes, directoryTypes, ratings, read, replied, text, query, minActionDate, maxActionDate, minThreadActionDate, maxThreadActionDate, fieldMask);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling DataPointsApi->getDataPoints: $e\n');
 }
 ```